microsoft/onnxruntime-inference-examples/c_cxx/QNN_EP/mobilenetv2_classification/README.md

 - Builds the sample compiled against the ONNX Runtime built with support for Qualcomm AI Engine Direct SDK (Qualcomm Neural Network (QNN) SDK).
 - The sample uses the QNN EP to:
   - a. run the float32 model on Qnn CPU banckend.
-  - b. run the QDQ model on HTP backend with qnn_context_cache_enable=1, and generates the Onnx model which has QNN context binary embeded.
+  - b. run the QDQ model on HTP backend with qnn_context_cache_enable=1, and generates the Onnx model which has QNN context binary embedded.
   - c. run the QNN context binary model generated from ONNX Runtime (previous step) on HTP backend, to improve the model initialization time and reduce memory overhead.
   - d. run the QNN context binary model generated from QNN tool chain on HTP backend, to support models generated from native QNN tool chain.
 - The sample downloads the mobilenetv2 model from Onnx model zoo, and use mobilenetv2_helper.py to quantize the float32 model to QDQ model which is required for HTP backend